edisonnica/game.peer.js/README.md

 In a game like Battleship, users will create their own boards, that they will be used to play against the opponent.
 Without a third party that holds the initial boards, there is no way to know if an unscrupulous player will move their ships during game.

 #### Proposed solution
 Before the game starts, both players will release the encrypted or securely hashed board state.
-At the end of the game (at least) the winner will have release the full board state, which the other player can check against each move and the initial hashed/encrypted state.
+At the end of the game (at least) the winner will have to release the full board state, which the other player can check against each move and the initial hashed/encrypted state.

 ### Distributing hidden cards
 In a game like Poker or Blackjack, most of the cards are hidden to all players, and some players have cards, that are known only to them